-With that in mind, below are some important questions to consider when choosing your laser vision correction surgeon:
+With that in mind, below are some important questions to consider when choosing your LASIK surgeon:

 Were you told to discontinue the use of your contact lenses prior to your procedure?

-Contact lenses, even the soft type, can distort the wavefront reading of your cornea for a week or two after the contact lens is removed.
-Because the treatment is so precise and contact lens wear can distort that reading, it’s recommended that patients discontinue their soft contact lenses for 1 to 2 weeks and toric and gas permeable contact lenses for 2 to 3 weeks prior to laser vision correction.
+Contact lenses, even the soft type, can distort the wavefront reading of your cornea for a short period of time after the contact lens is removed.
+Because the treatment is so precise and contact lens wear can distort that reading, Dr. Mandel recommends that patients discontinue their soft contact lenses for approximately 10-14 days, and gas permeable contact lenses for 2 to 3 weeks prior to laser vision correction.
 This is to ensure that the most accurate measurements can be obtained.
 You want to be certain the measurements are obtained on the natural shape of your cornea and not a cornea molded to the shape of a contact lens.
-New wavefront analysis measurements should be taken on the day of your surgery.
+Additionally, new wavefront analysis measurements should be taken on the day of your surgery.

-Does the surgeon personally examine you during your evaluation, educate and answer your questions, and personally perform the procedure as well as your post-operative care?
+Does your LASIK surgeon personally examine you during your evaluation, educate and answer your questions, and personally perform the procedure as well as your post-operative care?

 LASIK should be a procedure that is customized to each patient’s individual needs.
-To achieve this, a surgeon needs to get to know the patient, their profession, hobbies and the specific goal they would like to accomplish with laser vision correction.
+To achieve this, a surgeon needs to get to know the patient, their profession, hobbies and the specific goal they would like to accomplish with LASIK eye surgery.
 Additionally, there are often adjustments that need to be made with post operative medications to achieve an optimal result, so it’s important that the surgeon follow the patient personally after laser vision correction.
 At Mandel Vision, LASIK Surgeon and corneal specialist, Dr. Mandel will examine you personally before, during and after your LASIK surgery, as well as patiently answer all of your questions.

-Is the surgeon using the most advanced pre-screening equipment available?
+Is your LASIK surgeon using the most advanced pre-screening equipment available?

-Is the surgeon using the most advanced technology to perform refractive surgery?
+Is your LASIK surgeon using the most advanced technology to perform refractive surgery?

-Did you receive a thorough medical eye examination as a part of the laser vision consultation?
+Did you receive a thorough medical eye examination as a part of the LASIK consultation?

-The evaluation process should consist of a comprehensive medical eye examination which includes an extremely precise refraction (measured both before and after dilation), a glaucoma screening, dilation, as well as extensive corneal curvature (topography) and corneal thickness (pachymetry) measurements.
+The evaluation process should consist of a comprehensive medical eye examination which includes an extremely precise refraction (measured both before and after dilation), a glaucoma screening, dilation, as well as extensive corneal curvature (topography) and corneal thickness (tomography) measurements.
 This exam should take a minimum of one hour to complete.
 At Mandel Vision, our evaluations sometimes run up to 2 hours, but we feel the extra confidence in knowing you are a good candidate is worth the extra time.

-Is the surgeon Board Certified by the American Board of Ophthalmology (ABO)?
+Is your LASIK surgeon Board Certified by the American Board of Ophthalmology (ABO)?

-In summary, it’s important to get to know your laser vision correction surgeon prior to undergoing this elective procedure.
+In summary, it’s important to get to know your LASIK surgeon prior to undergoing this elective procedure.
 In the hands of a skilled corneal specialist, laser vision correction is a safe and very effective procedure.